 Did you get enough sleep last night?
 Would you like to fall asleep easily and stay asleep?
 In his book, Why We Sleep, sleep scientist Matthew Walker suggests that six hours or less of sleep per night reduces cognitive function and is considered sleep deprivation.
-Studies show that restful sleep helps to maintain a strong immune system, improve memory, enhance mood, repair and rejuvenate tissues, improve cognitive function, and contribute to weight loss.
+Studies show that restful sleep helps to maintain a strong immune system, improve memory, support mental health, repair and rejuvenate tissues, improve cognitive function, and contribute to weight loss.
+REF#2129

-Ayurveda has considered sleep a key pillar of health for thousands of years, and recommends going to bed by 10 p.m. and waking up by 6 a.m. as a healthy sleep schedule.
-Interestingly, that is the same schedule that sleep scientists today recommend for optimal rest and cell rejuvenation.
+Ayurveda has considered sleep a key pillar of health for thousands of years and recommends going to bed by 10 p.m. and waking up by 6 a.m. as a healthy sleep schedule.
+Interestingly, that is the same schedule that some sleep scientists today recommend for optimal rest and cell rejuvenation.*

-Anna’s Six Strategies for an Effective Bedtime Routine
+Anna’s 10 Strategies for an Effective Bedtime Routine

 Eat a Light and Early Dinner